 There were women who got television face time years ago, namely Phyllis George and Gayle Gardner.
 Yet Visser and Kremer brought a journalistic firmness to the set and on the field.

 It’s too bad that the Rozelle Award shortchanges local broadcasters.
-Only one has won it through the years; in 2004, Van Miller, the longtime Voice of the Buffalo Bills .
+Only one play-by-player has won it through the years; in 2004, Van Miller, the longtime Voice of the Buffalo Bills .
 The other winners are known for their contributions nationally.
 Beyond just network faces, current and past, from Jim Nantz and Al Michaels to Curt Gowdy and Frank Gifford, executives too have been part of the mix.
 Bill McPhail was the first winner in 1989.
 He had been president of CBS Sports, the network affiliated longest with the NFL .
 Others are Val Pinchbeck, the NFL’s Director of Broadcasting during years the league enjoyed great television growth and Ed Sabol the founder of NFL Films.

 It might be worth doubling both the Naismith’s Gowdy and Rozelle Awards each year.
 In other words, how about one for national accomplishments and another for team announcers?